 The Netter Center implements the following strategies to advance its mission

-- Academically Based Community Service (ABCS), involving collaborative real-world problem solving that is rooted in and connected to research, teaching, learning, practice, and service.
+- Academically Based Community Service (ABCS), involving collaborative real-world problem solving that is rooted in and connected to research, teaching, learning, and service.

-- University-Assisted Community Schools (UACS), a comprehensive, collaborative approach to neighborhood and school improvement that educates, engages, empowers, and serves not only students, but also all other members of the community.
+- University-Assisted Community Schools (UACS), a comprehensive, collaborative approach to neighborhood and school improvement that educates, engages, empowers, and serves not only public students, but also all other members of the community.